cmsc426/cmsc426.github.io/colorseg.md

 <a name='colorclassification'></a>
 ## Color Classification
-In the project 1, the nao robot wants to classify each pixel as a set of discrete colors, i.e., green of the grass field, orange of the soccer ball and yellow of the goal post.
-Particularly we are interested in finding the orange pixels because this represents the ball.
-As we talked about before, in RGB color space each pixel is represented as a vector in $$ \mathbb{R}^3$$.
+Back to project 1: the Nao robot wants to classify each pixel as a set of discrete colors (i.e., green of the grass field, orange of the soccer ball, and yellow of the goal post).
+Particularly, we are interested in finding the orange pixels because this represents the ball.
+As mentioned before, in RGB color space each pixel is represented as a vector in $$ \mathbb{R}^3$$.
 Let us define the problem mathematically.
 Say each pixel is represented by $$x=[r,g,b]^T \in \mathbb{R}^3$$.
 There exist $$l$$ color classes.
-We want to model the probability of a pixel belonging to a color class $$C_l$$ given the pixel value $$x$$ and this is denoted by $$p(C_l \vert x)$$.
+We want to model the probability of a pixel belonging to a color class $$C_l$$ given the pixel value $$x$$, denoted by $$p(C_l \vert x)$$.

 <a name='colorthresh'></a>
 ### Color Thresholding
-If you make the assumption/approximation that each pixel only belongs to one color class, i.e., color classes are mutually exlusive.
-(This is like saying if a pixel is classified as orange it cannot be classified as red, though in reality a red pixel could have some amount of orange and vice-versa.
-This comes from that fact that the camera sensor percieves a 3-dimensinal projection of the $$\infty$$-dimensional hilbert space projection of the light spectrum).
-The hard classification problem can be mathematically defined as follows:
+If we assume each pixel belongs to only one color class, i.e., color classes are mutually exlusive \[1\], the hard classification problem can be mathematically defined as follows:

 <!-- https://stackoverflow.com/questions/36174987/how-to-typeset-argmin-and-argmax-in-markdown -->
 $$